Funlightingsystems/full-project-roadmap/ROADMAP.md

 -Write a python script that receives Artnet data (Modified + Complete)

--Write an arduino script that receives the data over serial and turns the light on and off (In Progress)
+-Write an arduino script that receives the data over serial and turns the light on and off (CANCELLED replaced with a pi)

 -Verify that the system works offline (In progress)